zhoujt1994/scHiCluster/README.md

 ```bash
 Rscript ${schicluster_dir}/schicluster/draft/domain_topdom_cell.R ${cell_id} ${chromosome} ${impute_mode} ${window_size} ${impute_dir}/ ${impute_dir}/
 ```
+To run this command, a bed file containing all the bins of the chromosome is required to be saved into ${impute_dir}/bins/ named as chr${chromosome}.bed

 ### Compartment calling
 The single cell compartment score is determined by average CpG density of interacting bins with each bin, adopted from [Tan, Xing et al. 2018](https://science.sciencemag.org/content/361/6405/924).
 In general neither the raw data nor the imputed data captures the signiture of super long range interactions effectively.
 Thus we would suggest to call single-cell compartment with [Higashi](https://www.biorxiv.org/content/10.1101/2020.12.13.422537v2.full) for better results.